Midland Credit Management Phone Harassment

 Is Midland Credit Management a Scam?

 According to the Better Business Bureau website, Midland Credit Management has been in business for 66 years.
-MCM helps consumers resolve past-due debt obligations by providing education and payment plans.
+MCM helps consumers resolve their delinquent debts by providing education and payment plans.
 There have been 306 customer complaints against them which include billing/collection issues.
-Read more more about it here: Midland Credit Management BBB Page
+Read more about it here: Midland Credit Management BBB Page

 Facing harassment from these MCM numbers?